DavidWarrenKatz/programmedAging/papers/by_author/Masopust.md

 To further explore the role of immune signaling in the iterative rejuvenation of CD8+ T cells, I suggest to co-transfer of CD4+ T cells alongside CD8+ T cells.
 By assessing the influence of CD4+ T cells on the functional longevity and responsiveness of CD8+ T cells, this setup could reveal any cross-signaling effects essential for sustained immune capacity.
 This would also allow for an analysis of differences in the RNA-seq expression profiles of CD8+ T cells when co-transferred with CD4+ cells versus independently transferred.

+Are these iteratively transfered cells migrating?
+Are they commiting the the memory fate?
+TO what extent are they forgetting that they have seen the infection?

 ---